The Best Easter Movies to Stream on Netflix and Amazon Prime

 Whether you’re in the mood for drama, comedy, or something animated this Easter, Netflix has got you covered.

-The Life of Brian: For the irreverent, Netflix has Monty Python’s Life of Brian, a 1979 comedy about an unfortunate man born in a stable in Judea who keeps getting confused for some guy named Jesus.
+The Life of Brian: For the irreverent, Netflix has Monty Python’s Life of Brian, a 1979 comedy about an unfortunate man named Brian, who is born in a stable in Judea and keeps getting confused for some guy named Jesus.
 The film was controversial when it was released, but has gone on to become a comedy classic.

 The best Easter movies on Amazon Prime

-This Easter, Amazon Prime subscribers can choose from a range of movies and documentaries that explore the life of Jesus.
+This Easter, Amazon Prime subscribers can choose from a range of movies that explore the life of Jesus.

 The Passion of the Christ: Mel Gibson’s 2004 movie stars Jim Caviezel and Monica Bellucci and focuses on the last 12 hours of Jesus’s life.
-Though some people doubted whether it would succeed, it was a massive hit when it was released and became the highest-grossing R-rated movie ever.
+Though some people doubted whether it would succeed, it was a massive hit when it was released.
+For a time, it was the highest-grossing R-rated movie ever.
 The film’s graphic violence means it might not be appropriate for younger viewers.

 The Gospel According to Saint Matthew: Italian director Pier Paolo Pasolini delivered this take on the birth, life, and death of Jesus in 1964.
 Pasolini, an atheist and a Marxist, hired non-professional actors for the movie, which follows the text of the Gospel almost word-for-word.
 The Guardian’s Peter Bradshaw calls it “brilliant and entirely unforgiving.”